Meeting Compliance Regulations with SIEM and Logging

 ISO 27001 is a framework that is based on a “Plan-Do-Check-Act” four-stage process for the information security controls.
 The ISO 27001 guidelines clearly state that log collecting, log management, and log analysis are complementary with this framework and a requirement for ISO compliance.
 Essentially, to fulfill the requirements, organizations must provide confidentiality, integrity, and availability concepts when it comes to information assets.
 Since ISO 27001 compliance is quite comprehensive, the best way to find out all the details is to visit their website.

-Implementing a SIEM solution will not make your organization become IT compliant with any of the acts and regulations given above.
+Implementing a combination of a SIEM system and log management solution will not make your organization become IT compliant with any of the acts and regulations given above.
 However, they are an integral part of the setting up your environment for compliance.
 Analyze your situation and determine what is best for your organization.
 Remember, without a properly secured IT ecosystem, you risk losing certain markets as well as clients.
-With Graylog Security, you can ensure your data and analytics are available for compliance.

 Get the Monthly Tech Blog Roundup